Korean Americans in Greater Los Angeles: History

 A first wave of Korean immigrants settled at the foot of Bunker Hill and worked as truck farmers, domestic workers, waiters, and domestic help.
 The Korean United Presbyterian Church was established on West Jefferson Boulevard in 1905.
 A Korean community developed around this church.

 The Ahn Chang Ho residence, which served as a community center and a guidance, lodging, and community support center for new Korean immigrants, housed grocery stores and the offices of the Korean National Association Los Angeles Branch and the Young Korean Academy.
 In the 1930s the Korean population shifted to an area between Normandie and Vermont Streets in the Jefferson Boulevard area.
 This Korean area, which became known as the "Old Koreatown," was in proximity to the University of Southern California.
 By then the first generation of Korean immigrants had children, who lived around the Old Koreatown.

 In the 1950s, Los Angeles received a second wave of Korean immigrants resulting from the Korean War and the children of the first generation of immigrants gave birth to the next generation.
 After the passage of the Hart-Cellar Act in 1965, Korean immigration increased.
 After the Watts Riots in 1965, many Koreans began moving to suburban communities.
 In 1970, the Koreans in Los Angeles and Orange Counties made up 63% of the total number of Koreans in the United States.
 Around this period, the Korean community area moved to Olympic Boulevard, where the modern Koreatown is located.

 The Korean community was severely affected by the 1992 Los Angeles riots.
 One Korean American civilian, Edward Song Lee, died in the rioting.
-Over $400 million worth of damages occurred, including the destruction of over 2,000 businesses owned by ethnic Koreans.
+Over $400 million worth of damages occurred, including the destruction of over 2,000 businesses owned by ethnic Koreans even as store owners and community members tried defending them using firearms from building rooftops.
 Most of the members of the Korean community refer to them in Korean as the 4-2-9 riot (Sa-i-gu p'oktong).
 This naming follows the integer naming schemes of political events in Korean history.
 After the event, many Koreans moved to suburbs in Orange County and the two Inland Empire counties: Riverside and San Bernardino.
 Since then, investment occurring in Koreatown caused the community to rebuild.

 In 2014 a delegation of minor Japanese right-wing politicians requested the removal of a memorial statue of the Korean comfort women in World War II from an area in Glendale, California, sparking controversy.
 A federal judge dismissed the lawsuit for the statue's removal and was met with support from the Los Angeles City Council, Korea-Glendale Sister City Association, and the Korean American Forum of California as part of a "large-scale effort to raise international awareness of the comfort women's plight."
 The Japanese American Citizens League and other Japanese-American organizations supported the statue and deplored the Japanese delegation's claim that it had led to racially motivated bullying of Japanese-Americans as propaganda.